drwetter/testssl.sh/etc/client-simulation.wiresharked.md

 * Edit `client-simulation.wiresharked.txt` and insert a new section, preferably by copying a previous version of the client from it.
 * Edit the *names* accordingly and "short".
 The latter must not contain blanks.
 * Retrieve *handshakebytes* by marking the "TLS 1.x Record Layer" --> Copy --> As a hex stream.
 * Figure out *protos* and *tlsvers* by looking at the "supported_versions" TLS extension (43=0x002b).
 May work only with recent clients.
-Be careful as some do not list all TLS versions here (OpenSSL 1.1.1 lists only TLS 1.2/1.3).
+Be careful as some do not list all TLS versions here (OpenSSL 1.1.1 listed only TLS 1.2/1.3).
 * Adjust *lowest_protocol* and *highest_protocol* accordingly.
-* For *curves* mark the "supported groups" TLS extension --> Copy --> As a hex stream, remove any leading GREASE ciphers (?a?a) and supply it to `~/utils/hexstream2curves.sh`
+* For *curves* mark the "supported groups" TLS extension --> Copy --> As a hex stream, remove any leading GREASE ciphers (?a?a) and supply it to `~/utils/hexstream2curves.sh`.
+Ignore any ffdhe\* values here.
 * Retrieve *alpn* by looking at the "alpn" TLS extension 16 (=0x0010).
 * Review TLS extension 13 (=0x000d) "signature_algorithm" whether any SHA1 signature algorithm is listed.
 If not *requiresSha2* is true.
 * Leave *maxDhBits*/*minDhBits* and *minRsaBits*/*maxRsaBit* at -1, unless you know for sure what the client can handle.